AdamPiotuch/GameAI/README.md

 3. Use the arrow or AWSD keys to move the player, spacebar to jump, and hold shift to run.

 ## Functionality
 You can navigation around the scene and knock over debris.
-AI Agents will navigation toward you and can also knock over debris without it interferring witht their navigation using built in Unity Physics.
+AI Agents will navigation toward you and can also knock over debris without it interferring with their navigation using built in Unity Physics.